drmortalwombat/oscar64/README.md

 ### Building

 The compiler can also be built using MSVC or GCC.
 A visual studio project and a makefile are part of the source repository.
 The makefile is in the make folder.
-You should build from a subdirectory of Oscar64 so that references in the makefile work out correctly.
+You should build from the top-level directory of Oscar64:

-* mkdir build
-* cd build

 To build just the compiler:

-* make -f ../make/makefile compiler
+* make -f make/makefile compiler

 To build just game demonstrations:

-* make -f ../make/makefile samples
+* make -f make/makefile samples

 To build everything:

-* make -f ../make/makefile all
+* make -f make/makefile all

 ### Compiler arguments